May 28, 2016

 The reason for what marine biologists have termed an “exponential increase,” has been identified as an unintended consequence of moving the Memorial Day holiday from its traditional date of May 30th to the last Monday in May, in order to ensure a 3-day weekend.
 The annual Spring rut of Great Lakes whales was known to 19th century whalers to coincide with the end of May holiday.
 Extending estrus to three days has naturally had the results we are now seeing in the population.

-The phenomenon has not been witnessed on any other of the Great Lakes, presumably because Lake Michigan is the only one of the five lakes that doesn’t straddle the boarder with Canada.
+The phenomenon has not been witnessed on any other of the Great Lakes, presumably because Lake Michigan is the only one of the five lakes that doesn’t straddle the border with Canada.
 Since Memorial Day is uniquely a U.S. holiday, the impact on the breeding season has been neutralized by interbreeding between U.S. and Canadian whales in those waters.

-– Gary Tefft – Menomonee Falls, WI May 27, 2016Nina Notes: Brilliant scientific observations
+– Gary Tefft – Menomonee Falls, WI May 27, 2016Nina Notes: Brilliant scientific observations from an observer on a sister great lake.

-boy I do love waking up to all these fresh water whales frolicking around!!
+Boy I do love waking up to all these fresh water whales frolicking around!!

 A Great Lakes whale was depicted directly above the shield on the design of the flag adopted by the Wisconsin Territorial Legislature in anticipation of being granted statehood.
 To the left of the shield stands a seaman, more specifically, a whaler, holding a hank of rope.
 (Great Lakes whaling, of course, was practiced by the more humane method of lassoing, rather than employing the cruel practice of harpooning, as was traditionally done in marine whaling.)